gmossy/Arduino-Wearables/README.md

 ---

-## What the Demos Do
+## What the Demo Does

-- **RGB Blink**
-  - Cycles solid colors (R, G, B, Y, M, C, White, Off) on the center RGB LED.

-- **Fun Demo**
+- **USBPlusRGBBlink**
-  - Flashes all LEDs, runs RGB color cycles, theater chase, bounce, wipe, and sparkle patterns across the white LEDs.
+  - Runs a curated sequence across the built-in RGB LED and six white LEDs.
-  - Great for showing how timing, state machines, and non-blocking animation patterns work on microcontrollers.
+  - Includes an optional interactive section using a button and analog sensor.

 ---